Does Alberta Health Services cover Naturopathic Medicine? Do you provide direct billing?

 Graduates from these institutions receive a Doctor of Naturopathic Medicine (ND) degree or diploma.

 In regulated (licensed) provinces and states across North America, graduates must also pass rigorous standardized exams to qualify for practice.
-In Canada, NDs are regulated in British Columbia, Manitoba, Ontario, Nova Scotia and Saskatchewan.
-Legislation is pending in Alberta.
+In Canada, NDs are regulated in Alberta, British Columbia, Manitoba, Ontario, Nova Scotia, Saskatchewan and the Northwest Territories.

-Be aware that there are people in Alberta representing themselves as Naturopathic Doctors when they do not have the appropriate education and training nor do they belong to a regulating body.
-Dr. Bjorndal is properly trained and belongs to both the College of Naturopathic Doctors of Alberta/ Alberta Association of Naturopathic Practitioners and Canadian Association of Naturopathic Doctors.
-Dr. Bjorndal is recognized by insurance companies for coverage.
+Be aware that there are people in Alberta representing themselves as Naturopathic Doctors when they do not have the appropriate education and training nor do they belong to a regulatory body.
+The NDs at Natural Terrain are properly trained and belong to both the College of Naturopathic Doctors of Alberta/ Alberta Association of Naturopathic Doctors and the Canadian Association of Naturopathic Doctors.
+Our services are covered by most extended health care plans – please ask your employer to cover naturopathic medicine.

 How many times should I expect to see a Naturopathic Doctor in order to get better?